NCAS-CMS/cfdm/docs/source/tutorial.rst

 A construct with an underlying gathered array is created by initialising a `Data` instance with a gathered array that is stored in the special `GatheredArray` array object.
-The following code creates a simple field construct with an underlying gathered array:
+The following code creates a basic field construct with an underlying gathered array:

 ..
 Code Block Start 5